sagemath/trac_to_gh/Issue 5273.md

 # Issue 5273: [with patch, needs review] change error message for integer matrices which are too large

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5273

 Original creator: jhpalmieri